 - Helped finance India's largest battery project to date—a 120 MWh facility commissioned in November 2023 by the Solar Energy Corporation of India (SECI).

-Electric utilities are the critical link between power generation and distribution of electricity to homes and businesses.
+Electric utilities are the critical link between power generation and electricity distribution to homes and businesses.
 The World Bank supports countries to improve utilities’ performance through policy, regulatory, institutional, and governance reforms.
 We also assist utilities in strengthening their operational and financial performance.
-An upcoming World Bank report (to be released in the Fall of 2024) takes stock of current utility performance challenges in Bank client countries, assesses the threats and opportunities to utility performance that energy transition may create, and highlights solutions to support utilities in navigating the energy transition.
+Our recent report, The Critical Link: Empowering Utilities for the Energy Transition, takes stock of current utility performance challenges in Bank client countries, assesses the threats and opportunities to utility performance that energy transition may create, and highlights solutions to support utilities in navigating the energy transition.

-- In FY19-23, the World Bank approved about $8.2 billion to support utility performance improvement.
+In FY20-24, the World Bank approved about $7.9 billion to improve utility performance.

-The World Bank supports countries to deploy clean hydrogen to decarbonize critical sectors such as transport, industry, agriculture, and mining.
-The Bank launched the Hydrogen for Development Partnership to catalyze financing for hydrogen investments in developing countries and approved $1.65 billion in concessional financing to ramp up clean hydrogen projects.
+The World Bank supports countries in deploying clean hydrogen to decarbonize critical sectors such as transport, industry, agriculture, and mining.
+The Bank launched the Hydrogen for Development Partnership to catalyze financing for hydrogen investments in developing countries and approved more than $1.5 billion in concessional financing to ramp up clean hydrogen projects in FY2024.
 This is the largest hydrogen engagement among all Multilateral Development Banks.

 Hydropower